BIOLOGY

 Career Prospects:

-Apart from the Biological Sciences themselves, Biology at the Advanced Level can lead to further study and/or careers in a wide variety of fields.
-Some of these are Agriculture, Agronomy, Biochemistry, Dentistry, Information Science, Medicine, Ecology, Teaching, Veterinary Medicine, Genetics and Biotechnology.
+Besides the Biological Sciences, Biology at the Advanced Level can lead to further study and/or careers in various fields.
+These include Agriculture, Agronomy, Biochemistry, Dentistry, Information Science, Medicine, Ecology, Teaching, Veterinary Medicine, Microbiology, Psychology, Genetics, Bioinformatics, and Biotechnology.